SS Atlantic (1870): Legacy

-Today, most of the ship lies heavily fragmented under 40 to 60 ft of water.
+Most of the ship lies heavily fragmented under 40 to 60 ft of water.
 Artifacts recovered from several salvage operations are on display at the Maritime Museum of the Atlantic in Halifax, Nova Scotia and also at the SS Atlantic Heritage Park and Interpretation Centre, in Terence Bay, Nova Scotia.
 A monument to the wreck, donated by ship owner Thomas Henry Ismay's family, is located at the mass grave near the interpretation centre in the Terence Bay Anglican Cemetery, while a smaller monument marks a second mass grave at the Catholic cemetery.

 The 1929 film Atlantic was originally named Titanic, made only seventeen years after the sinking of that ship.
 After lawsuits from the White Star Line, the movie was released under the title Atlantic, although the film is unrelated to the earlier White Star Line disaster.

-P. G. Wodehouse wrote a story in 1921 called The Girl On The Boat in which six chapters of the romance take place on a White Star liner named Atlantic, crossing from New York to Southampton.
-As the real Atlantic disaster had occurred forty-eight years before the story and eight years before he was born, it is unlikely that he knew about it.
+P. G. Wodehouse wrote a story in 1921 called The Girl on the Boat in which six chapters of the romance take place on a White Star liner named Atlantic, crossing from New York to Southampton.

+The dead female sailor was inspiration for the 2022 graphic novel Call Me Bill by a member of the family of one of the rescuers.